• Home

 Best Time to Visit Kyoto

-Kyoto is an all-round great city to visit any time of the year.
+Kyoto is an all-around great city to visit any time of the year.
 However, the best time to visit Kyoto would have to be spring or autumn – when the city is bursting with vibrant colours and entertainment.
 Below is a breakdown of the different times of year to spend 2 days in Kyoto.

 Spring (March to May)

-During spring in Kyoto the average daily temperature is between 14-20°C (58-68°F).
+During spring in Kyoto, the average daily temperature is between 14-20°C (58-68°F).
 The weather is generally starting to warm up and cherry blossoms begin to bloom towards the end of March and into April.

 Spring is the most popular time of year for tourism in Kyoto.
 The city is usually teeming with locals and tourists who come to see the beautiful pink cherry blossoms.
 Hotel accommodation is usually at capacity, so you’ll have to book accommodation early.